Anurag Agrawal (medical scientist): Awards and honors

 Agrawal received the Lady Tata Young Researcher Award in 2010, the same year as he was selected for the Swarnajayanthi fellowship of the Department of Biotechnology.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2014.
 A year later, he received the National Bioscience Award for Career Development for the year 2015.
 He is also a recipient of the senior fellowship of the Wellcome Trust DBT India Alliance.
 He received the 2020 Sun Pharma Science Foundation award in Medical Sciences (Clinical Research).
-He is a fellow of all three national science academies and the national academy of medical sciences.